RFAs

 Please note there is no save and continue option in GroupTrail.
 It is recommended that responses are composed before entering into GroupTrail.

 Purpose: The purpose of the Implementation Investment funding is to support regional colleges to implement specific components of their Career Services and/or K-14 Dual Enrollment Strategic Plans (Concurrent Enrollment Strategic Plan – College of Continuing Education).
+Note: Submission of the college’s Strategic Plan is required for funding consideration.
+Please upload your Strategic Plan using GroupTrail.

 Project Outcomes: This investment is to support the development and expansion of Career Services and K-14 Dual Enrollment in the region, with measurable outcomes/metrics.